-Interest is a fee for borrowed cash.
-A more technical definition the interest – it’s a fee charged by someone who lends money to someone who borrows that money and an interest rate is the rate at which that fee is charged.
+Interest is a fee charged for borrowing cash.
+A more technical definition the interest – it’s a fee charged by someone who lends money to someone who borrows that money and an interest rate is the percentage rate at which that fee is charged.
 Interest rates are one of the major drivers of the Forex currency market.

 The interest rates are normally set by a country central bank.
 In the USA, interest rates are set by the Federal Reserve Bank and for the Eurozone, the European Central Bank is responsible for setting the interest rates.
 The central banks use the interest rates to promote economic growth or to curb inflation.